ll4866/ll4866.github.io/_posts/2025-02-28-assignment-1.md

 {: .notice}

 ## Our Process
 A digital humanities workflow is composed of materials, processing, and visualization (Drucker 2).
 Our process involves selecting books from a large collection of Doyle’s works (Materials), inputting them into <span style="color:blue">`Voyant Tools`</span> and <span style="color:blue">`Posit.cloud (RMarkdown)`</span> to be examined (Processing), and then displaying them as graphs in posts within a blog form (Visualization).
 We organized the selected books into three **corpora** based on their publication period:

-1. **Pre-Sherlock Holmes (pre-SH):** Works written before the introduction of Sherlock Holmes, reflecting Doyle’s early style and themes.
+1. **`Pre-Sherlock Holmes (pre-SH):`** Works written before the introduction of Sherlock Holmes, reflecting Doyle’s early style and themes.
-2. **Sherlock Holmes Books (SHB):** Novels and short stories from the Holmes series, serving as a benchmark for Doyle’s detective fiction.
+2. **`Sherlock Holmes Books (SHB):`** Novels and short stories from the Holmes series, serving as a benchmark for Doyle’s detective fiction.
-3. **Post-Sherlock Holmes (post-SH):** Works written after Holmes, where we examine whether elements of detective fiction persist or if Doyle’s writing shifts towards new themes.
+3. **`Post-Sherlock Holmes (post-SH):`** Works written after Holmes, where we examine whether elements of detective fiction persist or if Doyle’s writing shifts towards new themes.

 To analyze linguistic patterns, thematic shifts, and word frequency distributions, we used two primary tools:

 1. **Voyant Tools:** We compiled all books within the same category into a single text file, creating three full-text documents: one for pre-SH, one for SHB, and one for post-SH.
 These combined texts were then uploaded into Voyant Tools, where we conducted word cloud analysis, frequency distributions, and general textual analysis to identify recurring terms and themes across different time periods.
-2. **Posit.cloud (RStudio, ggplot2):** Used for in-depth statistical analysis, including graphical representations of recurring terms.
-Key analyses included:
+2. **Posit.cloud (RStudio, ggplot2):** We also use a RMarkdown file that was introduced in the class:
-  * <span style="color:red">`Identifying the Most Distinctive Words in Three (Sets of) Texts Compared`</span> - compared vocabulary differences between pre-SH, SHB, and post-SH books.
+  * <span style="color:red">`Identifying the Most Distinctive Words Across Text Sets`</span> - was used to compare vocabulary differences between pre-SH, SHB, and post-SH books.
+It was also used to generate word clouds.
-  * <span style="color:red">`Summarizing a text from Project Gutenberg in a word cloud`</span> - Created visual representations of each corpus to highlight dominant themes.

 This method follows the ideas discussed in Rockwell and Sinclair’s "The Measured Words: How Computers Analyze Text", which explains how computational tools recognize patterns rather than interpret meaning.
-While these tools helped us detect trends in Doyle’s writing, we applied human interpretation to refine our conclusions and gain a more nuanced understanding of the data.
+> While these tools helped us detect trends in Doyle’s writing, we applied human interpretation to refine our conclusions and gain a more nuanced understanding of the data.

-## RMarkdown (Posit.cloud) Results
+## RMarkdown (Posit.cloud) Findings
 ### Word Cloud Results:
+Our first analysis begins with a Word Cloud.
+Using this tool allows us to visualize our material generally.
+The most common words will pop-up and we can expect that words like Holmes or Sherlock should appear the most.
 | ![This is a Posit Pre SH WordCloud image](/assets/images/posit-img_wordcloud_preSH.png "This is a Posit Pre SH WordCloud image.") | ![This is a Posit SHB WordCloud image](/assets/images/posit-img_wordcloud_SHB.png "This is a Posit Pre SHB WordCloud image.") |
 | This image is a word cloud from a corpus of all pre-Sherlock Holmes Books. | This image is a word cloud from a corpus of all pre-Sherlock Holmes Books. |
 | ![This is a Posit Post SH WordCloud image](/assets/images/posit-img_wordcloud_postSH.png "This is a Posit Post SH WordCloud image.") | |
 | This image is a word cloud from the selected novels post-Sherlock Holmes series. | |

 ### GGPlot Results
 This time, we are using ggplot to reveal some more insights.
 The graph below shows the most recurring words in all selected Sherlock Holmes books.
-Based on the word cloud we generated previously, we expect the word ‘Holmes’ to appear at the top.
+Based on the word cloud we generated previously, we expect the word ‘Holmes’ or ‘Sherlock’ to appear at the top.
 In this scenario, we sorted out the words so that only words that reoccur above 150 times would show up.
 ![This is a Posit Word Freq image](/assets/images/posit-ggplot_wordfreq.png "This is a Posit Word Freq image.")

 #### First Iteration
+Next, we compared the groups to get more insights.
+In the first iteration, we compared Sherlock Holmes books with pre-SH and post-SH.
+Our expectation is to observe words closer to the center line in Sherlock Holmes with post-SH compared to with pre-SH.
 ![This is a Posit First Iteration image](/assets/images/posit-ggplot_first_iteration.png "This is a Posit First Iteration  image.")

 #### Second Iteration
 In this graph, we modified the values of the jitter size, height, and width.
 We also adjusted the colors so that it differs from the first iteration.
-We observed that the change allowed for more distinct words to show up.
+We observed that the change allowed for more distinct words to show up compared to the first iteration.
 ![This is a Posit Second Iteration image](/assets/images/posit-ggplot_second_iteration.png "This is a Posit Second Iteration  image.")

 #### Third Iteration
 We decided to change things around this time by comparing pre-Sherlock Holmes books with the post and Sherlock Holmes series itself.
 The ggplot values are the same as the previous graph.
 Only the color is changed this time around.
 ![This is a Posit Third Iteration image](/assets/images/posit-ggplot_third_iteration.png "This is a Posit Third Iteration  image.")

-## Voyant Tools Results
+## Voyant Tools Findings
 ### General
 ![This is a Voyant Basic Info image](/assets/images/voyant-basicInfo.png "This is a Voyant Basic Info image.")

 The data reveals that Doyle’s writing evolved after Sherlock Holmes, with post-Holmes works having the highest word count and longer sentences, indicating a shift toward more descriptive storytelling.
 Sherlock Holmes books feature shorter sentences, reinforcing their fast-paced detective style.
 Despite these differences, Doyle’s vocabulary range remained stable, as seen in the consistent 6% type-to-word ratio.

-However, the data does not strongly suggest that post-Holmes works retained the stylistic influence of Sherlock Holmes, implying a deliberate narrative shift in Doyle’s later writing.
+> The data does not strongly suggest that post-Holmes works retained the stylistic influence of Sherlock Holmes, implying a deliberate narrative shift in Doyle’s later writing.

 <iframe style='width: 800px; height: 800px;' src='https://voyant-tools.org/tool/ScatterPlot/?docId=81a2da64a1c005e22b2471173ef02741&docId=2749a81ed25292d87f0d823a8029fb76&docId=5ebae079c45f874a11df3273e9852b7a&limit=206&dimensions=2&label=docs&label=summary&view=topics&corpus=1d58c9ad21987f6fbb38a73090d4017c'></iframe>

-The scatter plot reveals distinct stylistic shifts in Doyle’s writing across different phases.
-The clustering of Sherlock Holmes books and Pre-Holmes works suggests that Doyle retained certain stylistic traits despite shifting to detective fiction.
-However, the Post-Holmes books are positioned farther from the Holmes stories, indicating a notable departure in style and a move toward a different literary direction.
-Despite this shift, alignment along the Y-axis suggests lingering stylistic influences, such as sentence complexity.
-This supports the idea that the Sherlock Holmes series was a distinct phase in Doyle’s career rather than a permanent stylistic transformation.
+The scatter plot above highlights a clear pattern in Doyle’s evolving writing style across different phases of his career:

+> The close clustering of the Sherlock Holmes books (green) and the Pre-SH books (pink) suggests that while the detective stories had a distinct narrative focus, they still retained stylistic similarities with Doyle’s earlier works.
+This could indicate that his writing tendencies, such as sentence structure, word choice, or narrative flow, remained consistent even as he introduced the detective genre’s unique elements.

 ### Word Theme Analysis

 #### Detective-Related Terms
 ![This is a Voyant Detective-Related Terms image](/assets/images/voyant-detectiveWords.png "This is a Voyant Detective-Related Terms image.")
-The Sherlock Holmes books exhibit a significantly higher frequency of detective-related terms—such as case, crime, mystery, and investigation—compared to Doyle’s pre-Holmes works.
-This suggests that Doyle refined and popularized the detective genre by making investigative elements more central.
-However, post-Holmes books show a marked decline in these terms, indicating a shift away from detective fiction.
-While some investigative language persists, its reduced frequency and dispersion imply that Doyle transitioned toward broader storytelling approaches rather than continuing the detective-driven style of Sherlock Holmes.
+The Sherlock Holmes books (SHB) show a significantly higher use of detective-related terms compared to pre-SH books, with words like case, crime, mystery, investigation, clue, and solution appearing more frequently. `This indicates that Doyle refined and popularized the detective genre by making investigative elements central to the narrative.` In contrast, post-SH books show a noticeable decline in these terms, suggesting a shift away from detective fiction

 #### Action and Suspense-Related Terms
 ![This is a Voyant Action and Suspense-Related Terms image](/assets/images/voyant-actionSuspenseTerms.png "This is a Voyant Action and Suspense-Related Terms image.")
-Action and suspense-related terms were minimal in Doyle’s pre-Holmes works, moderately present in the Sherlock Holmes stories, and significantly increased in post-Holmes books.
-While Holmes’ narratives emphasized deduction over action, Doyle’s later works leaned toward adventure-driven storytelling, incorporating more frequent mentions of fight, thrill, and chase.
-This shift suggests a departure from pure detective fiction, aligning with the rise of pulp fiction and early thriller genres.
+Action and suspense-related terms were minimal in Doyle’s pre-Holmes works, moderately present in the Sherlock Holmes stories, and significantly increased in post-Holmes books.`While Holmes’ narratives emphasized deduction over action, Doyle’s later works leaned toward adventure-driven storytelling, incorporating more frequent mentions of fight, thrill, and chase.`This shift suggests a departure from pure detective fiction, aligning with the rise of pulp fiction and early thriller genres.

 #### Psychological Theme
 ![This is a Voyant Psychological Theme image](/assets/images/voyant-psychologicalTerms.png "This is a Voyant Psychological Theme image.")